-Source: Lisa Hare et al., eds., SPARHCS: Strategic Pathway to Reproductive Health Commodity Security: A Tool for Assessments, Planning, and Implementation (Baltimore: Information and Knowledge for Optimal Health (INFO) Project/Center for Communications Programs, Johns Hopkins Bloomberg School of Public Health, 2004). discontinue a method.
+The Strategic Pathway to Reproductive Health Commodity Security (SPARHCS) Framework discontinue a method.
 Client demand and utilization also focus on the full range of service-delivery providers-the public sector, nongovernmental organizations (NGOs), social marketing programs, and commercial sources-and the extent to which each is involved in responding to clients' needs.